 Restart sendmail by running "service sendmail restart".

-**Note: If you have a shared hosting plan and have an access to cPanel or DirectAdmin, you may configure DNS to
+**Note: If you have a shared hosting plan and have access to cPanel or DirectAdmin, you may configure DNS to the following:

-If you're using version 11 and up, it automatically knows whether to use internal or external mail server based on the MX record configured within DNS zone.
-For older versions, click "MX Entry" icon in the Mail section.
-Choose the domain you wish to change, and choose "Remote Mail Exchanger" to indicate you're using external mail server.
+If you're using version 11 and up, it automatically knows whether to use an internal or external mail server based on the MX record configured within the DNS zone.
+For older versions, click the "MX Entry" icon in the Mail section.
+Choose the domain you wish to change, and choose "Remote Mail Exchanger" to indicate you're using an external mail server.

 cPanel makes use of the /etc/localdomains and /etc/remotedomains files to decide whether it should manage mail locally or do a DNS lookup and deliver mail externally.